play-with-go/play-with-go/guides/2020-10-15-get-started-with-go/en.markdown

 your code, including in your source code repository.
 We refer to `<!--ref: hellomod-->` as the current development module.

-To create a module and its `go.mod` file, run the `<!--ref: gomodinit-->` command, giving it the name of the module your code will be in (here, just use `<!--ref: hellomod-->`):
+To create a module and its `go.mod` file, run the `<!--ref: cmdgo.modinit-->` command, giving it the name of the module your code will be in (here, just use `<!--ref: hellomod-->`):

 <!--step: gomodinit-->